LMS-Community/lms-community.github.io/docs/players-and-controllers/squeezebox-radio.md

 You should then be connected to your local LMS.
 If you have the plugin entitled "Community Firmware for Touch/Radio/Controller" installed on your local LMS, you should see a prompt for a firmware update which will eliminate the connection attempt to MySqueezebox.com and rebrand the startup screen to Lyrion.

 ## UE Smart Radio

 Some SB Radios have been "upgraded" to UE Smart Radio.
 Follow [this guide](../getting-started/migrate-from-uesr.md) if you want to revert to Squeezebox.

+## Service and repair

+### Power

+The power supply for the Squeezebox Radio is rated at 18V 1A.
+Before replacing the power supply, please verify that the connector on the Squeezebox Radio is still good or that indeed the power supply unit does not work anymore.
+A suitable replacement is the Mean Well GST18E18-P1J.

 ## See also